Estimated reading time: 5 minutes

 Types of Eye Movements

 Smooth pursuit eye movements are used to fixate and follow a moving object.
-These eye movements are slow and function to maintain the moving object on the fovea, which allows for highly detailed object information to be processed.
-Typically, a moving object is necessary to elicit smooth pursuit eye movements; we are generally unable to make these movements voluntarily in the absence of an object to follow.
-In other words, smooth pursuit eye movements are closely linked with object tracking.
+These eye movements are slow and function to maintain the moving object on the fovea, which enables highly detailed vision.
+Interestingly, most people are unable to make these eye movements without a moving object to follow.

-A comprehensive eye-tracking study with infants by Christina Pieh, Frank Proudlock, and Irene Gottlob provides some insight into the development of smooth pursuit and saccadic eye movements.
-Within the first two months of age, smooth pursuit eye movements are present (and this result is consistent across a number of studies, e.g., here, here, and here); however, at this early age, smooth pursuit eye movement are quickly over and substantially lag behind the moving object.
+A comprehensive eye-tracking study with infants by Christina Pieh, Frank Proudlock, and Irene Gottlob provides insight into the development of smooth pursuit and saccadic eye movements in the context of object tracking.
+Within the first two months of age, smooth pursuit eye movements are present (and this result is consistent across a number of studies, e.g., here, here, and here); however, at this early age, smooth pursuit eye movements are quickly over and substantially lag behind the moving object.
 Object tracking is, in fact, very saccadic during this period.

 Christina Pieh, Frank Proudlock, and Irene Gottlob, however, indicate that the ability to track objects quickly develops between 2 and 6 months of life.
-Smooth pursuit gain (eye velocity divided by the object velocity during the longest single smooth pursuit movement – 1.0 indicates perfect pursuit) is 0.8 or higher.
 In addition, the number of catch-up saccades decreases during this period.
 The authors indicate that any further development is still slow and incomplete by 18 months.
-In fact, children’s smooth pursuit gain does not reach adult levels until seven or eight years of age or even older.
-It is important to note that, just as with adults, the ability of infants and children to track objects depends on a wide range of factors, including an object’s speed and shape (e.g., square versus dot).
+In fact, children’s smooth pursuit ability does not reach adult levels until seven or eight years of age or even older.
+It is important to note that, just as with adults, the ability of infants and children to track objects depends on a wide range of factors, including an object’s speed and shape.

 If you would like us to feature your EyeLink research, have ideas for posts, or have any questions about our hardware and software, please contact us.
 We are always happy to help.
 You can call us (+1-613-271-8686) or click the button below to email: